particle-iot/geofence/README.md

 1. update it's known current coordinates periodically in `loop()`.

 Register callbacks to do something meaningful when inside, outside, enter, or exit events occur.
+See [tracker-edge](https://github.com/particle-iot/tracker-edge) application where this library is used for real world example usage.

 ## Develop

-This library has a unit test suite that can be run on a standard Linux or OS X computer.
-The following describes how to build and execute this test suite:
+This library has a unit test suite that can be run on a standard Linux or OS X computer using `gcc` The following describes how to build and execute this test suite:

-1. Confirm you are running a gcc compiler that supports >= C++ 14.
-For example, on OS X `gcc --version` of `Apple LLVM version 10.0.1 (clang-1001.0.46.4)` works.
+1. Install `gcc` that supports C++ 14 or higher and `cmake`.
 1. `git clone` repo and `cd geofence`
 1. mkdir `build`
 1. `cd build`